Home>Special Themes>What Is Lent?

 The use of ashes on Ash Wednesday carries a profound reminder of human mortality.
 The traditional words spoken during the imposition of ashes, "Remember that you are dust, and to dust you shall return," underscore the transient nature of life and the inevitability of death.
 This sobering reminder prompts believers to reflect on the brevity of life and the importance of living with purpose and faith.

-Read more: What Is Buddhist Lent
+Read more: What Is A Lenten Service?

 3. Commencement of Lenten Journey